-This section provides an overview of the Committee's key actions in 2010, the size and structure of our NEOs' total direct compensation for the year, and the Committee's pay practices and compensation risk management.
-Additional details regarding the NEOs' pay package, the Committee's annual review of NEO compensation and our equity pay practices are covered in the sections that follow.
+This section provides an overview of the Committee's key actions in 2012, the size and structure of our NEOs' total direct compensation for the year, and the Committee's pay practices and compensation risk management.
+Additional details regarding the NEOs' pay packages, the Committee's annual review of the executive officers' compensation, and our equity pay practices are covered in the sections that follow.